Can I Eat Expired Lactose Free Ultra Pasteurized Milk?

 What are the food safety risks?

 Lactose-free ultra-pasteurized milk, like regular milk, can still pose risks if not handled and stored properly.
 Bacteria such as Listeria monocytogenes can grow in milk, especially if it is not stored at the correct temperature.
 Always check the expiration date and ensure the milk has been properly refrigerated at all times.
-If the milk looks, smells, or tastes off, discard it immediately to prevent foodborne illness.
+If the milk looks, smells, or tastes off, discard it immediately to reduce the risk of foodborne illness.

 What are some pro storage tips?